 One of the most important factors influencing the purchase decision is the price-to-quality ratio.
-Particularly, we recommend private travellers to compare prices carefully.
+Particularly, we recommend private travellers compare prices carefully.

 Priority Pass and DragonPass sell three types of memberships but they are named differently.
 Priority Pass Standard and DragonPass Classic models cost 99 USD per year.
 Both give one free lounge entry with the Classic model.
-Earlier, Priority Pass gave nothing but the plan has got better.
+Earlier, Priority Pass gave nothing but the plan has gotten better.
 All extra entries and guests cost 32 USD for Priority Pass members and 31 USD for DragonPass members.

 Priority Pass Standard Plus costs 299 USD and DragonPass Preferential costs 219 USD.
 Priority Pass gives 10 free entries while DragonPass gives 8.
 One entry price will then be 29.90 USD and 27.41 USD for Priority Pass Standard Plus and DragonPass Preferential respectively.

-DragonPass has one great advantage in the Preferential Level over Priority Pass' Standard Plus.
+DragonPass has one great advantage in the Preferential Level over Priority Pass Standard Plus.
 The 8 free-lounge entries can also be used by a guest as long as the membership owner is present during the lounge visit.
 This makes DragonPass Preferential a better choice for couples travelling together a few times a year.
 DragonPass Preferential is also a little cheaper than Priority Pass.

 The unlimited levels give unlimited lounge access.
 Priority Pass Prestige costs 429 USD / year and DragonPass Prestige 399 USD.
 The guest prices will be 32 USD for Priority Pass members but only 31 USD for DragonPass members.